Sigmmma/c20/src/content/h3/tags/readme.md

+---
+title: H3 tags
+stub: true
+about: 'resource:h3/tags'
+---
-Halo 3's tags are similar to [Halo 2's][h2/tags], but there are many more types.
+Halo 3's tags are similar to [Halo 2's](~h2/tags), but there are many more types.

 # Tags list